openssl/general-policies/policies/legacy-migration.md

 Announcements of migrations from the default provider to the Legacy provider is made  via the DEPRECATIONS.md file in the source code root directory for OpenSSL.
-This file will list the algorithm SN, NID, the version in  which the deprecation was announced, and the version in which the algorithm was removed from the source provider
+This file will list the algorithm SN, NID, the version in  which the deprecation was announced, and the version in which the algorithm is to be removed from the default provider.